The trusted source for

 Low-literacy material targets correct OC use

-You have just reviewed instructions on proper oral contraceptive (OC) use with your patient, a 22-year-old mother of three.
-You ask if there any questions and send her to the front desk with a supply of pill packs and written instructions.
+Your physician has just reviewed instructions on proper oral contraceptive (OC) use with the patient, a 22-year-old mother of three.
+The physician asks if there any questions, and send her to the front desk with a supply of pill packs and written instructions.
 But how do you know she received the information she needs to take her pills properly?

 Providing low literacy materials with easy-to-follow instructions is essential in reducing the U.S. unintended pregnancy rate and its associated annual costs of $2.6 billion.1 However, clinicians face an uphill battle.
 The National Center for Education Statistics estimates that 88% of the adult U.S. population lacks the literacy skills needed to maintain health and prevent disease.2

 In response to a request by Title X family planners, a cooperative effort among the Region VI Department of Health and Human Services Office of Family Planning, the Center for Health Training in Austin, and Sage Words Accessible Health Communications in Austin has yielded an oral contraceptive health literacy project to help providers and patients communicate more effectively regarding correct, consistent pill-taking.
 The project, "On the Same Page," features a training manual written for publicly funded family planning clinic staff, as well as posters designed to help clinicians and patients stay "on the same page" during instructions.
 Patient materials include a missed pills business card and flyers on missed pills, starting pills, and side effects, all available in English and Spanish.
 The project was funded by a grant from the Department of Health and Human Services, Office of Population Affairs, Office of Family Planning, Region VI.